tum-esm/utils/docs/pages/example-usage.md

 print(ring_list.is_full())  # True

 # the ring list will always discard the oldest element once
 # you append new elements to a full list.
-Of course it does
+Of course, it does
-# not copy all elements but only modifies the internal pointers
+# not copy all elements but only modifies the internal pointers.

 ring_list.append(4)
 print(ring_list.get())      # [3, 4, 18, 4]